reubenson/reubenson.github.io/src/projects/travel-vases.md

 layoutType: one-column
 hideSeeMore: true
 ---
-Photographs of travel vases from out in the field.
+A photo gallery of travel vases out and about, sent by friends and family

 Check out [the shop](/shop) to see current inventory!

 <figure class="two-two">
   <img src="/public/travel-vase-laurel.jpg" class="double" alt="photo of laurel's travel vase">